will118/EPL-DB/README.md

 - [Mike Bostock for actual D3](http://bost.ocks.org/mike/)
 - [Shout out to the HTTParty animals](https://github.com/jnunemaker/httparty/)
 - [William Playfair](http://en.wikipedia.org/wiki/William_Playfair)
+- GitHub OAuth

 ## Dependencies/Requirements/Setup:

-> Check the Procfile for how I run it with nginx.
+> Check the Procfile.dev for how I run it locally.
 And then you will see the clockwork clock being called too.
 Check that out as well.

 - PostgreSQL.
 - PhantomJS running GhostDriver (phantomjs --webdriver=9134)
 - Pretty sure that's it.
 - Bundle obviously.

+#### BBC Sport

+So the situation here is bonafide-ish JSONs and CORS.
+The JSONs seem to be nested in 1 too many array/hashes so if you're trying to deal with these JSONs for some reason then be sure to check them on a JSON validator.
+As for my personal use, this is where all the magic comes from.
+Or at least most of the live data.
+I have a few different methods of scraping stuff off of the BBC, I think they're kind of cool (check lib/prod/BBC.rb).

 #### Stats FC

 So while their API is great, I found the docs among the worst even out of the limited APIs I've come across.
 I think it's because they look so good, you expect them to work.
 However the actual samples they have are unhelpful because most of them don't work, and return "premier-league" competition could not be found.
+200ms+ response times too I'd say but that's just annecdotal.
+Happy customer still.

 That actually means they need more or less info I can't remember which.
 I.e. they need "&team=arsenal" appended to the end of their example for "Form" (results of last 5 matches).
 However returning competition not found is a bit counterintuitive.

-#### BBC Sport

-So the situation here is bonafide-ish JSONs and CORS.
-The JSONs seem to be nested in 1 too many array/hashes so if you're trying to deal with these JSONs for some reason then be sure to check them on a JSON validator.
-As for my personal use, currently I get/serve a JSON for a possession pie chart, and then also scrape the starting XI's for the match.

-This is tragically hardcoded right now, which is only upsetting because it would be cooler if I started checking for this information in the hour leading up to kickoff.
-Doesn't seem too hard at all really but its always a slow hour anyway.
-Some info I've picked up in my travels, BBC uses Opta as their source.
-Opta send out data everytime play stops.
-BBC JSON update every 30 seconds.
-I just hit it every 25-35seconds.

 #### Squawka